For Women Over 30, There May Be A Better Choice Than The Pap Smear

 Studies like this one could lead to a change in guidelines, according to Dr. Chris Zahn, the vice president of practice for the American College of Obstetricians and Gynecologists.

-"This study adds evidence to those that evaluated use of HPV as a primary screening modality, and the findings support the use of HPV only as a primary screen," he wrote in an e-mail.
+"This study adds evidence to those that evaluated use of HPV as a primary screening modality, and the findings support the use of HPV only as a primary screen," he wrote in an email.

-Even if guidelines do change for women over 30, the Pap smear is still important for women aged 21-29.
-They can't rely on HPV testing, Schmeler says, because almost everyone in that age group will contract HPV and in many cases it goes away on its own.
-If the virus persists until their thirties, that's where problems come in.
+Even if guidelines do change for women over 30, the Pap smear is still important for women ages 21-29.
+They can't rely on HPV testing, Schmeler says, because almost everyone in that age group will contract HPV, and in many cases it goes away on its own.
+If the virus persists until their 30s, that's where problems come in.

-"If you tested everyone for HPV in their twenties, they are almost all going to be positive, but there's going to be all of this intervention that's not needed," she says.
+"If you tested everyone for HPV in their 20s, they are almost all going to be positive, but there's going to be all of this intervention that's not needed," she says.

-Moving away from co-testing may not be a good idea, according to Mark Spitzer, an OB-GYN and past president of American Society for Colposcopy and Cervical Pathology.
+Moving away from co-testing may not be a good idea, says Mark Spitzer, an OB-GYN and past president of American Society for Colposcopy and Cervical Pathology.
 He wrote in an email that this new study actually shows the small but significant benefit of co-testing.
-He cites the small group of women who had abnormal cells discovered through a pap test at the end of the study period.
+He cites the small group of women who had abnormal cells discovered through a Pap smear at the end of the study period.

 "In the U.S., co-testing is currently the recommended gold standard, and neither doctors nor their patients should be willing to give up the added benefit you get from screening with a Pap test and HPV test together," he says.

-Dr. Diane Harper, a professor of medicine who researches HPV at the University of Michigan, argues that the study was "extraordinarily well done," and moving away from co-testing could result in a decrease of false positives.
+Dr. Diane Harper, a professor of medicine who researches HPV at the University of Michigan, argues that the study was "extraordinarily well done" and moving away from co-testing could result in a decrease of false positives.

 "The whole reason for [co-testing] is that you get a slight improvement in sensitivity," Harper says.
 "But your false positive rate blows up.
 It's up to 30 percent of people [who] are falsely positive."

-Women who have a positive Pap test, generally get a colposcopy, which is an even closer examination of the cervix, vagina and vulva for signs of disease.
+Women who have a positive Pap smear generally get a colposcopy, which is an even closer examination of the cervix, vagina and vulva for signs of disease.

 A false positive could mean going through a biopsy during a colposcopy.
 Biopsies come with risks like bleeding, infection and pelvic pain, according to the Mayo Clinic.
 Harper says false positives bring unnecessary costs and fears to patients.